 We’ve all been there.
 You’re having a hard conversation with someone, and things aren’t going well.
 They’re not responding the way you had hoped.
 No matter how much you try, you seemingly can’t see eye-to-eye.
 The conversation gets heated, or it drags on endlessly with no progress made.
 It feels like you’re in a worse spot now than when you started.
 What do you do?

 As Christians, we should be prepared for such situations.
 We should be the experts at “speaking truth in love” (Ephesians 4:15) and doing our part to “live peaceably with all” (Romans 12:18).
-So, before you enter into your next hard conversation, here are seven things to keep in mind in case it goes south.
+So, before you enter into your next hard conversation, here are a few things to keep in mind in case it goes south.

 During the Conversation

 - Share the gospel.
 In many cases, the reason why a conversation goes bad is because the two parties are coming at it from completely different angles.
 If a believer is trying to reconcile with a non-believer, you can’t expect to share common ground when it comes to concepts of forgiveness and grace.
 The most important thing you can do in those situations is to share the gospel.
 Your own personal disagreement or misunderstanding is of little importance compared to the eternal stakes of their salvation.